tukl-msd/finance.zynqpricer.hls/README.md

 - ip: Packed HLS accelerators, that can be instanciated and synthesized with Vivado
 - results: deliverables of this project
-- sw: linux drivers for the accelerators and optimized CPU implementations for heston
+- software: linux drivers for the accelerators and optimized CPU implementations for heston

 See the individual folders for more information.